-Sales and result, IFRS
+Sales and result.
+IFRS

-Sales of the continuing operations increased to EUR 660 million in 2019 (593 million), which resulted from growth of both equipment and services sales.
+Sales of the continuing operations increased to EUR 660 million in 2019 (EUR 593 million in 2018), which resulted from growth of both equipment and services sales.
 Operating profit for the continuing operations improved 12% and totaled EUR 93 million, or 14.0% of sales.
 (EUR 83 million or 14.1%).
 The improvement was thanks to both sales growth and good operational performance.
 Profit for the period for the continuing operations was EUR 69 million (EUR 65 million) and earnings per share EUR 0.46 (0.43).